jawaher-alqotym/C2C_Vehicle_Rental_Django/README.md

 ### Vehicle Owner
 #### Role: offer their car for rent.
 - Create, Read, Update, Delete Vehicle.
-- Create, Read, Update, and Delete reviews they wrote about the people who rented their vehicle.
+- Create, Read, Update, and Delete reviews about the people who rented their vehicle.
-- Read, and delete a rent request.
+- Read, and accept rent requests.
-- Register.
+- Register/login.

 ### Vehicle Rentee
 #### Role: view and rent cars.
 - View cars for rent.
-- Create, Read, and delete a rent request.
+- Create, Read, and delete a rent request they made.
-- Create, Read, Update, and Delete reviews they wrote about the vehicle owner/ the vehicle.
+- Create, Read, Update, and Delete reviews about the vehicle owner/vehicle they rented.
-- Register.
+- Register/login.

 ### Admin
 #### Role: grant and revoke permissions.